 Sometimes, it can be highly beneficial to separate processes into smaller maps.
 Here’s a good rule of thumb: If something can be repeated multiple times, do a map just for that process.

-Even though you can build this on top of an existing map, there are a few benefits of separating it.
+While you can build this on top of an existing map, there are a few benefits of separating it.
 For one thing, by adding contacts to another map, you can avoid adding them in a second place on your first map.
 Even though contacts can be on two points of one map simultaneously, this might create confusion, and you’ll need to be careful in building to make sure that contacts do not repeat steps that should happen only once.
 Another benefit of having this process on a separate map is that you can have multiple maps adding people to the campaigns.
 For example, say you have one campaign for selling product A and another for selling product B. Both campaigns can have a step that adds people to the same Credit Card Failure Campaign so that you don’t have to build it twice, in two places.

-3. Leverage Reporting Maps Whenever Possible to Capture Data in One Place, Even if You Want to “Nest” Campaigns
+3. Leverage Reporting Maps Whenever Possible to Capture Data in One Place, Even If You Want to Nest Campaigns

 Because of the addition of goals, you can have always-on automation that applies only to the people you specify and moves them dynamically through a series of steps based on their behavior and engagement.